jacebenson/cedar/docs/docs/testing.md

 :::info Why do we keep saying this test won't work?
 Because as far as we can tell there's no easy way to simply render to a string. `render` actually returns an object that has several functions for testing different parts of the output.
 Those are what we'll look into in the next section.

-Note that Redwood's `render` function is based on React Testing Library's.
-The only difference is that Redwood's wraps everything with mock providers for the various providers in Cedar, such as auth, the GraphQL client, the router, etc.
+Note that Cedar's `render` function is based on React Testing Library's.
+The only difference is that Cedar's wraps everything with mock providers for the various providers in Cedar, such as auth, the GraphQL client, the router, etc.

 If you were to use React Testing Library's `render` function, you'd need to provide your own wrapper function.
 In this case you probably want to compose the mock providers from `@cedarjs/testing/web`: